dagus01-lab/SmartFridgeModel/README.md

 - random horizontal/vertical flip
 - random adjustments to brightness

+We also created some synthetic images to the original dataset, by [scraping some local supermarket websites](detector/data/scraping/scraping.py) in order to obtain single ingredients images and to [paste them on some background photos](detector/data/synthetic_data.py) that are commonly found in the kitchen.

 ### FoodDetectorModel

 After some attempts we found out that the model that achieved the highest